linode/apl-docs/docs/for-ops/how-to/switch-to-dns.md

 kubectl get pod -n drone-pipelines -w
 ```

-## Step 6: Adjust the web hook in Gitea
+## Step 6: Adjust the webhook in Gitea

 Open Gitea and follow these steps: